-The number of preventive excavations have increased in the past decades, thus, it has now become possible to reexamine connections between animals and Romans in Aquincum in a multiplicity of new ways.
+The number of preventive excavations has increased in the past decades, thus, it has now become possible to re-examine the connections between animals and Romans in Aquincum in a multiplicity of new ways.

-Further research aims to shed more light on the utilization of the animals’ meat, draft power, skin, muscle strength, and ways in which their bones and hooves could have been made into other products such as glue.
-It is a challange to understand the ways in which the role of animals changed and varied in the more than 400 years of Roman occupation of Aquincum.
+Further research aims to shed more light on the utilisation of the animals’ meat, draught power, skin, muscle strength, and ways in which their bones and hooves could have been made into other products such as glue.
+It is a challenge to understand the ways in which the role of animals changed and varied in the more than 400 years of Roman occupation of Aquincum.

 Alice M. Choyke